pitches | networking | social media

-Virtually everyone you meet has some knowledge or personal connection that could do you good.
-The more you seek to interact with people, especially in business settings specific to your career goals (conferences, workshops, etc.), and the more adept you are at asking great questions and making a positive impression, the more benefit you’ll receive.
+Everyone you meet has some knowledge or personal connection that could do you good.
+The more you interact with people, especially in business settings specific to your career goals (conferences, workshops, etc.), and the more adept you are at asking great questions and making a positive impression, the more benefit you’ll receive.

 The goal is to become a known entity.
 If I hire an unknown entity, my risk is high.
-If I hire someone I know or who has been recommended to me by others, I lower my risk and the chance of a good return is greater.
+If I hire someone I know or who has been recommended to me by others that I trust, I lower my risk and the chance of a good return is greater.

 9 tips for navigating your first networking event (The Daily Muse)

 Top 5 tips to successfully attend a networking event (Careerealism)

 Give people a reason to want to help you.

 10 Specific Networking Tips

 If it's an option, get a copy of the guest list prior to the event and look folks up on LinkedIn.
 This will help you know their interests so you can ask great questions.

 Perfect your elevator pitch, then use it!